lewismj/inky/README.md

 4. In this codebase I’ve made no attempt at any tail call optimisation in the `eval`.
 I think in a better implementation either you would address that (trampolining) or introduce a stack machine rather than AST walking interpreter.

-5. This is *prototype code*, largely writing some bit and pieces of code to get an idea for how a solution *may* hang together.
+5. This is *prototype code*.
+I have written code to get an idea for how a solution *may* hang together.
 Rather than coding to a production standard.
 So, I'd expect both missing functionality and some bugs.

 ### How does evaluation work?